pPrecel/pkup-gen/README.md

 ## Personal Access Token

 The `pkup-gen` is using GitHub API for all HTTP operations.
-It does mean that to generate artifacts you have to pass PAT using the `--token` flag.
+It does mean that to generate artifacts you have to pass a [PAT](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens) using the `--token` flag.
 For open-source projects, the generated token does not need to have any permissions.